Lommel German war cemetery: Arrangement of the graveyard

 In 1952 the cemetery was handed over to the German War Graves Commission – Volksbund Deutsche Kriegsgräberfürsorge e.V., by the means of a War Graves Agreement.
 They planted and furnished the cemetery.
 Due to the many excavations, the soil structure was largely destroyed, resulting in a desert-like soil surface.
 As a result, in windy weather, the sand was blown over the cemetery in large clouds of dust.

 In 1953, the restoration of the soil was started by supplying large quantities of peat and forest soil; in addition, thousands of trees, shrubs and erikas were planted.
 An earthen wall with a total length of 1100 m was also built around the entire area.
 The grave service was assisted by young people from the youth work camp.
 Whereas in 1953 about 100 mainly German youth assisted, in 1954 there were already almost 400 young people from 16 different countries.
 Many young people from these summer youth camps in '53/'54/'55 were members of various youth organizations, such as CJVM (Christlicher Verein Junger Menschen), Kolpingnetwerk or Jugendbauwerk Schleswig-Holstein.
 They used the slogan: "Reconciliation through the graves".
 Later, "Work for Peace" was added.
-The youth camps were from Lommel and almost every European countriy with German war cemeteries.
+The youth camps were from Lommel and almost every European country with German war cemeteries.

 In the youth meeting house Huis Over Grenzen, which opened in 1993, international (youth) meetings take place.
 This educational center mainly serves as a peace and remembrance center, where visitors can, among other things, talk to eyewitnesses and relatives of war victims.
 The intention is to contribute beyond the graves to achieve peace and European unification.